symfony/symfony-docs/reference/attributes.rst

 to the language and Symfony takes full advantage of them across the framework and its different components.

-.. deprecated:: 6.4

-    Annotations across the framework are deprecated since Symfony 6.4, you must only use attributes instead.

 Doctrine Bridge
 ~~~~~~~~~~~~~~~